bluescan/dyndns46/README.md

 # build instructions

-Open the solution file in VS 2017 Community and hit build.
+Open the solution file in VS 2017 and hit build.